Skip to main content

 For Explorers

-Browse apps/app/app/components/ to see what’s available, then check apps/app/app/(tabs)/ for screen examples.
+Browse apps/app/app/components/ to see what’s available, then check apps/app/app/screens/ for screen examples.

 Add it to apps/app/app/screens/.
 Then register it in apps/app/app/navigators/AppNavigator.tsx or MainTabNavigator.tsx: